zkoevaari/hungaromet-odp-client/README.md

 hungaromet-odp-client
 =====================

 CLI program and Rust library to download data from HungaroMet ODP, the Open Data Policy platform of the Hungarian Meteorological Service (https://odp.met.hu/).

 This is an independent project without any affiliation to HungaroMet Nonprofit Zrt.

 We would like to express our gratitude to our colleagues at HungaroMet for maintaining the ODP service, thus making this project possible.

 __Important__: If you are using this software, make sure to observe the licensing conditions related to the data itself, which is different from our software license.
 Please read the relevant "Terms of Use" documentation of the ODP service, which can be found right at the ODP root directory.

 ## Current status ##

-Requirements have been drafted.
+Requirements have been drafted, see `TODO.md` for summary.

+API skeletal prototype is ready.

 ## Further reading ##